IRB racing: Tube rescue

 Tube Rescue is a competitive event that simulates the act of rescuing a patient with the use of a flexible foam rescue tube.

 It consists of a driver, crew person, and patient.
 In this race, two buoys are positioned 25 metres apart in the water.
 The patient is placed at the buoy farthest away from the shore.
 The race starts in the same way as the Surf Rescue.
 However, when the craft reaches the first buoy, the driver circles it anti-clockwise.
 As the craft passes around the right side of the buoy, the crew person, with the lanyard of the rescue tube looped over their body, disembarks into the water.
 The crew person then proceeds to swim to the second buoy, trailing the rescue tube behind.

 Upon approaching the second buoy, the crew person pulls the tube in and passes it to the waiting patient.
 The patient assists the crew person by wrapping the tube around the front of their chest, then leaning forward so the crew person may clip the two ends of the tube together.
 Once this is done, the crew person swims around the buoy and heads back towards the first buoy and the awaiting driver and craft.
 The patient must now lean back and kick as hard as possible to assist the crew person.
 Meanwhile, the driver waits on the shore side of the first buoy.
 When patient and crew person reach the IRB, the driver assists the patient into the boat, as the tube must remain on the patient's body until they are in the craft.
 The crew person will climb into the craft and when both are in the boat, the driver must commence an anti-clockwise turn of the buoy before proceeding back to the shore.
 The finish is much the same as for the Surf Rescue.

-The Tube Rescue is a true test of the crew person's swimming fitness and strength.
-This race is very dynamic, as it does not always come down to the fastest craft or first team off the start line; often the outcome is determined by which crew person is the stronger swimmer.
+The Tube Rescue is a test of the crew person's swimming fitness and strength.
+The race is very dynamic, often the outcome is determined by which crew person is the stronger swimmer.